-Attach the end caps, (A) Fig. 8, to both ends of the lathe with $1/4-20 \times 1/2$ " button head screws (A) Fig. 9 (outside) the lathe bed through the end caps to the 1/4-20 flange nut (inside) (B) Fig. 8.
+Use the supplied hex wrench (B) Fig. 9 to attach the end caps (A) Fig. 8 to both ends of the lathe with button head screws (A) Fig. 9.
+Insert these through the end cap, then the lathe bed.
+Secure with a flange nut (B) Fig. 8.

 NOTE: The flange nut can easily be dropped while attaching the endcap.
-To prevent loss of the flange nut, use a small piece of cardboard or other material to cover the hole in the pedestal.
+A metal flap (C) Fig. 6D will catch any fallen flange nuts.
+However, if you folded the flap down to insert more ballast, use a piece of cardboard or other material to cover the hole during assembly.